 8. COSTS COUNCIL/ COSTS COMMITTEE 8.1 Recommendation.
 Chapter 6 of the Final Report recommended that the Advisory Committee on Civil Costs (“ACCC”) should be disbanded and that a Costs Council chaired by a judge should be established in its place.
 The Costs Council could be either a free standing body or an adjunct to the Civil Justice Council.
 The remit of the Costs Council should be to: (i) set guideline hourly rates (“GHRs”) for summary assessment and detailed assessment; (ii) review the matrices of fixed costs for the fast track; (iii) review the overall upper limit for fast track costs.
 8.2 Implementation.
 A variant of this recommendation was implemented in early 2013.
 The ACCC was disbanded and a Costs Committee was established as a committee of the Civil Justice Council.
 A High Court judge, Foskett J, is the chairman and Senior Costs Judge Peter Hurst is the vice chairman.
 The committee members are drawn from many different stakeholder groups.
 They are all people of long experience and high standing.
 Their role is to evaluate the evidence objectively, not simply to “represent” their own constituencies.
 8.3 Remit.
 The first task of the Costs Committee is to undertake a comprehensive, evidence-based review of the GHRs and to make recommendations accordingly to the Master of the Rolls by April 2014.
 Thereafter the Costs Committee will review the GHRs on an annual basis and make recommendations to the Master of the Rolls about how they need to be updated.
 8.4 GHRs Survey 2013.
+During November/December 2013 the Costs Committee conducted a nationwide survey to gather evidence as part of their review.
+It was designed to supplement and provide a cross-check on the validity of material from other surveys carried out on the costs of running a solicitor’s litigation practice and to assess recovery rates for costs claimed in litigation.
+The survey included (a) a call for written evidence and (b) sending out questionnaires to solicitors about the costs of running a litigation practice.
 A total of 42 written submissions were received following the call for evidence.
+The Committee held two oral evidence sessions in which a number of organisations and firms made submissions.
+The data which results from this review, together with data from the other surveys, will form an important part of the evidence underlying the Committee’s recommendations to the Master of the Rolls in April 2014.
 8.5 Final term of reference.
 The Costs Committee’s final term of reference is: “to monitor the operation of the costs rules, in consultation with the Ministry of Justice, and where appropriate, to make recommendations”.

 This provision is pregnant with possibilities.
 8.6 Fast track fixed costs.
 For the reasons set out above, it is very much to be hoped that all costs (not just personal injury costs) in the fast track will soon be fixed.
 The existing matrices of fixed costs and any future matrices of fixed costs are part of the costs rules which the Costs Committee is enjoined to monitor.
 I would respectfully suggest that it should be the function of the Costs Committee to keep the figures for fast track fixed costs under regular review and to include recommendations on this issue to the Master of the Rolls.
 If the Costs Committee don’t do this, who else (a) has the expertise to do so or (b) will actually get round to doing it?
 9. REFORMS TO SPECIFIC AREAS OF LITIGATION